tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 {% include activity.html %}

 Inspect [the payload](http://idratherbewriting.com/learnapidoc/assets/files/weather-plain.html) by expanding each of the sections returned in the JSON console object.
-Find the section that appears here: **object > query > results > channel > item > description.** Based on the information here, what's the forecast for today?
+Based on the information here, what's the forecast for today?

 {: .note}
 In the next section, [Access and print a specific JSON value](docapis_access_json_values.html), we'll pull out this value and print it to the page.